Creating An Accessible Classroom

-- Invite others in.
+- Invite other educators into your classroom.
 Model collaboration & positive communication.
 Guest speakers, Co-teachers, parents, siblings, admin, speech teacher, custodial staff…anyone who has something to contribute.
 (Wendy Murawski)

 - LOTS of “Positive Talk” Affirmations and recognition of success.
 (Marie Brilly)

 - Build safety.
-This may be a space, a person, an object etc. Learning, relationships, exploring the world requires a certain amount of vulnerability.
+Inclusive classrooms are safe spaces.
+This may be a space, a person, an object etc. Learning, relationships, and exploring the world requires a certain amount of vulnerability.
 If children don’t feel an element of safety, they stand less chance of taking the risks needed to learn and discover.
 (Mike Armiger)

 - Allow shoes off if wanted.
 (Elly Chapple)

-- Allow plenty of time for discussion and talking about ideas before writing (Paul James)
+- Allow plenty of time for discussion and talking about ideas before starting to write (Paul James)

 - Optimism – I think is essential in the classroom especially for children who have been made to believe that they will amount to nothing.
 Giving them hope is a game changer.
 (OLSJHealthy Heads)